The number of $n$-queens configurations: Introduction

 \begin{thm} There exists a constant $\upperBoundConstant < \alpha < \lowerBoundConstant$ such that

 \end{thm}

 Previously, the best known bounds were

-due to Luria \cite{luria2017new} (upper bound) and Luria and the author \cite{luria2021lower} (lower bound).
+the upper bound due to Luria \cite{luria2017new} and the lower bound proved independently by Luria and the author \cite{luria2021lower} and Bowtell and Keevash \cite{bowtell2021n}.
 Before these, the best upper bound was the trivial $\mQ(n) \leq n!$ and the best lower bounds held only for infinite families of natural numbers $n$ (cf.\ \cite{rivin1994n}), whereas the only bound for all $n$ was $\mQ(n) = \Omega(1)$.
 We note, however, that \cite{zhang2009counting}, which is a physics paper, used Monte Carlo simulations to empirically estimate $\log \left( \frac{1}{n} \mQ(n)^{1/n} \right) \approx - 1.944000$.
-Previously, Benoit Cloitre \cite[Sequence A000170]{oeis} conjectured that the limit above is equal to a constant $\approx -1.940$.
+Previously, Benoit Cloitre \cite[Sequence A000170]{oeis} conjectured that $\log \left( \frac{1}{n} \mQ(n)^{1/n} \right) \approx -1.940$.
 Theorem \ref{thm:main theorem first statement} justifies these claims.
-For more on the history of the problem, as well as an extensive list of open problems, we refer the reader to Bell and Stevens's survey \cite{bell2009survey}.
+For more history and an extensive list of open problems, we refer the reader to Bell and Stevens's survey \cite{bell2009survey}.

 Our methods also allow us to study the typical structure of $n$-queens configurations.
 To state the main result in this vein we introduce some notation.
 Let $\mR$ be the collection of subsets of the plane with the form